marod424/cabo-san-matthew/content/posts/cover-letter-reloaded.md

 It was time to work again, professionally.
 *Anatha* had since raised money from the desktop wallet I helped develop while [free-lancing](/projects/anatha).
-The company even built it's own blockchain and native cryptocurrency asset!
+The company even built its own blockchain and native cryptocurrency asset!
 They wanted a crypto NFT platform and hired me as a technical lead for the onset:
-  - I worked with 2 other devs and 1 automation engineer on a NFT application and blockchain indexer
+  - I worked with 2 other devs and 1 automation engineer on a NFT gallery application coupled with a blockchain indexer
   - We chose Turborepo, NextJS (react), Vercel, and Node for our MVP stack
   - We completed the MVP in May...